Ethan Zohn

-Ethan Zohn (born November 12, 1973) is an American motivational speaker, former professional soccer player, and reality television series contestant who won Survivor: Africa, the third season of the reality TV series Survivor.
-He went on to compete in Survivor: All-Stars and Survivor: Winners at War, where he placed 11th and 18th, respectively.
+Ethan Zohn (born November 12, 1973) is an American motivational speaker, former professional soccer player, and reality television personality who won Survivor: Africa, the third season of the reality TV series Survivor.
+He went on to compete in Survivor: All-Stars and Survivor: Winners at War, placing 11th and 18th, respectively, as well as on the 19th season of The Amazing Race in 2011 along with his then-girlfriend and Survivor: The Amazon winner Jenna Morasca, in which they placed tenth.

 After winning Survivor: Africa, Zohn co-founded Grassroot Soccer, an adolescent health organization that uses soccer to engage young people around navigating their most pressing health challenges, including HIV/AIDS and mental health.
 In 2010, he ranked 14th in USL Second Division's Top 15 of the Decade list as one of the most influential players of the United Soccer League Second Division in the previous decade.

 Soccer

 Zohn was a soccer goalkeeper at Lexington High School and Vassar College, and played professionally for the Hawaii Tsunami and Cape Cod Crusaders of the United Soccer Leagues and in Zimbabwe for Highlanders F.C.

-Shortly after winning Survivor Africa, Ethan was hired by ESPN to serve as a sideline reporter for the US National Team's matches in the 2002 FIFA World Cup.
-In 2005, Zohn began to co-host the Metro Soccer Report (later renamed MSG Soccer Report) on the MSG Network, a weekly show dedicated to New York Red Bulls (formerly MetroStars) of Major League Soccer.
-In 2006, Zohn began hosting FC Fox on the Fox Soccer Channel.
+Shortly after winning Survivor Africa, Zohn was hired by ESPN to serve as a sideline reporter for the US National Team's matches in the 2002 FIFA World Cup.
+In 2005, he began co-hosting the Metro Soccer Report (later renamed MSG Soccer Report) on the MSG Network, a weekly show dedicated to New York Red Bulls (formerly MetroStars) of Major League Soccer.
+The following year, Zohn began hosting FC Fox on the Fox Soccer Channel.

 Grassroot Soccer

 Inspired by his experience witnessing the devastating effects of HIV while playing professional football in Zimbabwe, Zohn donated some of his winnings from Survivor Africa to co-found Grassroot Soccer, an organization whose mission is to "leverage the power of soccer to equip young people with the life-saving information, services, and mentorship they need to live healthier lives".

-Since its founding, Grassroot Soccer has established itself as a game-changer in adolescent health by incorporating soccer and fun into interactive and dynamic activities that equip young people with the tools to tackle the most critical and interrelated health challenges facing them including mental health, HIV/AIDS, gender-based violence, and issues around sexual and reproductive health such as teen pregnancy.
+Grassroot Soccer incorporates soccer and fun into interactive activities that equip young people with the tools to tackle the most critical and interrelated health challenges facing them including mental health, HIV/AIDS, gender-based violence, and issues around sexual and reproductive health such as teen pregnancy.
 Grassroot Soccer programs have reached more than 25 million young people in more than 60 countries, building their assets (health knowledge and the confidence to use it), improving their access to high-quality health services, and increasing their adherence to crucial treatments and healthy behaviors.

 For his combined humanitarian efforts to spread HIV education throughout Africa via soccer teams for youth and young adults, Zohn received the Courage of Conscience Award from The Peace Abbey in Sherborn, Massachusetts.